Torres Novas is a city in the district of Santarém, situated in the Ribatejo

 It was created to preserve and showcase the traditional rural

-lifestyle of the region, particularly the cultural transition
+lifestyle of the region, particularly the cultural transition between

-collection includes agricultural machinery, tools, and artifacts
+includes agricultural machinery, tools, and artifacts that illustrate

-and resilience of rural communities.
+rural communities.

 -